Environmental Resources > SHELLFISH MANAGEMENT

 For further information on shellfishing permits, call the Town Clerk’s Office at (516) 624-6320.

-Crabbing and Lobster trapping
+Crabbing and Lobster Trapping

 Crabbing and lobster trapping licenses can be obtained from the New York State Department of Environmental Conservation at Stony Brook.
 For information, call (631) 444-0475.